ML1998/machine-learning-coursera/README.md

 enrolled on December,2018

-certificated, through Financial Aid by Coursera
+certificated by Coursera Inc. & Stanford